 Academic Clubs & Professional Societies

-A variety of academically related clubs, societies, and organizations is available to Norwich students.
-Students with similar interests enjoy the opportunity to collaborate on specific academic subjects and to take part in professional activities.
+A variety of academically related clubs, societies, and organizations are available for Norwich students.
+This enables students with similar interests to enjoy and collaborate on academic subjects and take part in professional activities.

 This is the national college honor society for all academic disciplines.

 This is the local Norwich chapter of Alpha Phi Sigma National Criminal Justice Honor Society.
 Official national web site: www.alphaphisigma.org .

 The Norwich Chemistry and Biochemistry Department has sponsored an ACS Student Chapter since the 1950s.
 ACS is the world’s largest scientific society.
 Student chapters bring guest speakers to campus, perform service to promote interest in chemistry among high school and grade school students and organize social events.
 Members have excellent opportunities to network with chemists and biochemists and have access to career services such as the ACS Careers Jobs Database, resume reviews, and the salary comparator.
 Official ACS web site: www.acs.org .

 A national student organization that promotes excellence in architecture, education, training, and practice; fosters appreciation of architecture and related disciplines; and organizes architecture students and combines their efforts to advance the science of architecture.
 Official AIAS web site: www.aiasnatl.org .

 The aim of this chapter is to afford the civil engineering student association with others who share the interest in civil engineering profession, and thus prepare for entry into the profession and the national society.
 Official ASCE web site: www.asce.org .

 Students with a strong interest in mechanical engineering gain such benefits as a subscription to cutting-edge technology information in ME Magazine, scholarship opportunities, mentoring within the profession, free conference attendance, etc. Official web site: www.asme.org .

 This is a club for all those interested in watching Japanese animation.